Anthropic Just Dropped Claude for Small Businesses (31 Skills)

 Thesis

-Anthropic Just Dropped Claude for Small Businesses (31 Skills) teaches a practical interfaces + open design move: This video walks through Anthropic's 31-skill small business plugin inside Claude Co-work, demoing three skills (Business Pulse, Invoice Chase, Job Post Builder) and showing how connectors and Zapier MCP let Claude act across apps like QuickBooks, Stripe, Gmail, and HubSpot.
+Anthropic Just Dropped Claude for Small Businesses (31 Skills) teaches a practical ai strategy move: This video walks through Anthropic's 31-skill small business plugin inside Claude Co-work, demoing three skills (Business Pulse, Invoice Chase, Job Post Builder) and showing how connectors and Zapier MCP let Claude act across apps like QuickBooks, Stripe, Gmail, and HubSpot.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.